DBJHU/DBJHU.github.io/README.md

 ## The Collaboration Process
-### This is just an example of the kinds of diagrams we can make
+### This is just an example of the kinds of diagrams we can make in Mermaid for our workflows
 ```mermaid
 flowchart TD
     A[PersonA receives a research request]